TheresaLui/SelfHelpContent_v2/articles/problemscopingques.orcas.mysql/problemscopingques-mysql-connectivity-dropped-errors.md

             "id": "resource_health",
             "order": 5,
             "controlType": "dropdown",
-            "displayLabel": "Does your server show Unavailable in the Resource Health blade in portal?", "infoBalloonText": "Resource health menu item can be found above New support request.", "dropdownOptions": [
+            "displayLabel": "Does your server show Unavailable in the Resource Health blade in Azure portal?", "infoBalloonText": "Resource health menu item can be found above New support request.", "dropdownOptions": [
                 {